-‘We Occupy’ was founded in 2003 by Darren Firth under the name WIWP, and has since cultivated its own place within the art/design scene, earning great acclaim from artists, collectors and the creative press.
-13 years on, with 150+ commissions, 6 international exhibitions and 1 book under it’s belt, it’s focus and international appeal has never been stronger.
+‘We Occupy’ was founded in 2003 by Darren Firth, and has since cultivated its own place within the art/design scene, earning great acclaim from artists, collectors and the creative press; 14 years on, with 170+ commissions, 6 international exhibitions and 1 publication under it’s belt, it’s focus and international appeal has never been stronger.

-What started off as a humble badge design site has now evolved into a global platform, actively pushing artist collaboration through various publications and exhibitions, becoming a great source for original art, high quality limited edition prints, original pieces and other related wares.
+What started from humble beginnings has now evolved into a global platform, actively pushing artist collaboration through a variety of publications and events, becoming a great source for original art, limited edition prints and other special projects.

-Working outside the traditional gallery format means that ‘We Occupy’ remains flexible as a concept, not confined to a dedicated gallery space or a favoured roster of artists; this inherent freedom allows us to approach each brief individually and create continually fresh, challenging and ambitious projects for a global audience.
-We are involved in the production process from start to finish and build personal relationships with the artists we work with.
+Working outside the traditional gallery format means that ‘We Occupy’ remains flexible as a concept; not confined to a dedicated gallery space or a definitive style gives us the freedom to approach each project individually.
+We take great pride in the curation of our inventory and are actively involved in the commissioning process from start to finish, building personal relationships with the artists we represent.

-Our ongoing focus is to continually commission and collaborate with some of the the worlds leading creatives; Hand picking both recognised and emerging talent to create exhibitions and products that transcend a definitive style or genre.
+Our ongoing focus is to continually commission and collaborate with some of the the worlds leading creatives; hand picking both recognised and emerging talent to create exhibitions and exclusive editions for an audience that seeks original and contemporary art.

 The lost "art" of the film poster Barcelona